Welcome

 COURSES

-For a complete list of courses taught by the HEPS department, please visit both the Social Science and the General Education (Complementary courses) sections of the Program Planner.
+For a complete list of courses taught by the HEPS department, please visit both the Social Science and the General Education (Complementary courses) sections of the College main web site.

 Supplemental Information